Elements of this story are taken from The Impossible Collection of Champagne by Enrico Bernardo.

 Champagne, an emblem of sophistication, celebration, of uninhibited pleasure, has woven itself into the very fabric of cultural celebrations, becoming a shimmering symbol of joy, elegance, and life's most cherished moments.
-We’re counting down our 10 favorite champagnes, soo raise a glass and immerse yourself in a sparkling journey that celebrates the timeless elegance of this extraordinary drink.
+We’re counting down our 10 favorite champagnes, so raise a glass and immerse yourself in a sparkling journey that celebrates the timeless elegance of this extraordinary drink.

 Two waiters serve two steel workers lunch, on a girder high above New York City, circa 1930.
 Photo by Keystone.